jkhalil4/git-lab/answers.md

 Question 12: After issuing the command git pull and git push, do the online repository changes relect in the local copy?
 Answer 12: Yes, after issuing the push and pull commands, the file is up to date on github remote repository and the local machine.

+Question 13: Issue the command ls -a and record the output.
+Answer 13: .  ..  .git  .gitignore  README.md